dionach/pgexec/README.md

 # pgexec
 This repository provides a script and other resources for obtaining command execution from access to a PostgreSQL service, version 8.2 or later, including the 9.x branch.
 Given credentials for a PostgreSQL service, the script will use SQL queries to upload a C library which contains a wrapper method around libc's system, and can be called using [PostgreSQL's external function mechanisms](https://www.postgresql.org/docs/current/static/xfunc-c.html).
 The script will then execute the given command on the system.

+**Please make sure to test the script on a local test install of PostgreSQL before attempting to use it against any live systems**

 The help text for the script is as follows:
 ```
 $ ./pg_exec.sh --help